monosage/neo/docs/INSTALL.md

 ### Windows

-These steps currently just detail instructions for getting Neovim working in Windows with Jarvis.
+These steps currently just detail instructions for getting Neovim working in Windows with Neo.

 #### Step 1: Install Neovim